aidenshal/williams_design/docs/archetype.md

 Black Rifle Coffee – Brand Story and Marketing Style (https://www.blackriflecoffee.com )

-💡 The Outlaw coffee brand breaks every rule of “safe” branding — it’s bo
+💡 The Outlaw coffee brand breaks every rule of “safe” branding — it’s bold, intense, and unforgettable.
+Every sip, every word, and every visual should feel like rebellion in a cup.